leomcelroy/cad-in-1-hour/README.md

 });
 ```

-One of the benefits of this approach and havign to provide an initial guess is that we can inform that guess from user interaction.
+One of the benefits of this approach and having to provide an initial guess is that we can inform that guess from user interaction.
 If a user drags a piece of geometry and we set the initial guess to that target we will likely find a solution near where the user requested.
 This can make the solver feel more intuitive to use.